johnrhanzel/WEvolunteer/README.md

 # WEvolunteer
- A dediced website for volunteers
+ A dedicated website for volunteers